Fast,

-If you need to weigh coarse aggregate samples while suspended in water, this is the product for you.
-The Coarse Aggregate Specific Gravity & Absorption Set includes a Wire Basket with handle and 24qt polyethylene Water Container to provide accuracy and precision during testing.
+Need to weigh coarse aggregate samples while in water?
+This is the product for you.
+The Coarse Aggregate Specific Gravity & Absorption Set includes a Wire Basket with handle and 24qt polyethylene Water Container for accuracy and precision.
+Specific gravity is an important property of coarse aggregate.

 The basket is No.8 stainless steel mesh and 8in dia. x 8in H (203x203mm) in size.
 There’s plenty of room to weigh different aggregate samples.
 Stainless steel construction means the basket can take a beating and the mesh will keep aggregate particles from escaping during washing or weighing.
 The handle on the basket is ergonomic for easy lifting so you can carry it between areas.

 The Water Container is polyethylene and 24qt in size.
-This is the perfect size to hold water and suspend the aggregate samples during testing.
+This is the perfect size to hold water and suspend the aggregate samples during testing, making it an ideal choice for environmental sampling.
 It’s durable and lightweight so it’s easy to handle and move.

 This product meets AASHTO T85 and ASTM C 127 test methods so it’s reliable and accurate.
-Whether in the lab or in the field the Gilson SG-6 Coarse Aggregate Specific Gravity & Absorption Set is the tool for you if you need to test coarse aggregate samples for specific gravity and absorption.
+To calculate specific gravity, the aggregate sample is weighed in air and then weighed again while suspended in water.
+Whether in the lab or in the field the Coarse Aggregate Specific Gravity & Absorption Set is the tool for you if you need to test coarse aggregate samples for specific gravity and absorption.
+Understanding specific gravity helps in determining the material’s density.

 In summary this product is well designed, durable and easy to use.
 From the stainless steel mesh basket to the polyethylene water container every part of the set is high quality and designed for accuracy and precision during testing.
-Whether you’re a pro or a DIYer the Gilson SG-6 Coarse Aggregate Specific Gravity & Absorption Set is a must have for your testing needs.
+Whether you’re a pro or a DIYer, the Gilson SG-6 Coarse Aggregate Specific Gravity & Absorption Set is a must have for your testing needs.
+For those requiring precise particle size analysis, consider the Gilson 3in Wet Wash Sieves, All Stainless, 4in Deep, #140 for enhanced testing applications.

 What is Specific Gravity of Coarse Aggregates

-To measure specific gravity of coarse aggregates standard test methods such as ASTM C127 or AASHTO T 85 are used.
+To measure specific gravity of coarse aggregates, standard test methods such as ASTM C127 or AASHTO T 85 are used.
 These methods involve a step by step test procedure where the weight of a given volume of aggregate is compared to the weight of an equal volume of water.
-By dividing the weight of the aggregate by the weight of the water the specific gravity is calculated.
+By dividing the weight of the aggregate by the weight of the water, the specific gravity is determined through standardized tests.
 This is important for engineers and construction professionals because it affects the material’s performance in various applications.

 Test Procedure to Determine Specific Gravity of Coarse Aggregates

-The test procedure to determine specific gravity of coarse aggregates involves several steps:
+The test procedure to determine specific gravity of coarse aggregates involves the following steps:

 -

-Sample Preparation: Start by getting a representative sample of coarse aggregate.
+Sample Preparation: Get a representative sample of coarse aggregate.
 This coarse aggregate sample is then dried to a constant mass in an oven set at 100°C to 110°C. This step removes all moisture so you have a baseline to measure from.
+It is important to use oven-dried samples to ensure accurate specific gravity and absorption values.

 -

-Measurement of Sample Mass: Once dried the mass of the sample is measured using a balance or scale.
+Measurement of Sample Mass: Once dried, measure the mass of the sample using a balance or scale.
 This is critical because it’s the basis for the calculation of specific gravity.
+The mass is measured under three different conditions to obtain the three weights necessary for accurate calculations.

 -

-Measurement of Water Mass: Next measure the mass of an equal amount of water.
-This step is for comparison purposes because specific gravity is the ratio of the aggregate’s weight to the water’s weight.
+Measurement of Water Mass: Next, measure the mass of an equal amount of water.
+This step is for comparison purposes because specific gravity is the aggregate’s weight to the water’s weight.
+Remove any entrapped air from the aggregates by shaking the sample underwater or using mechanical agitation to ensure accurate measurements.

 -